-I spent the first decade of my hunting life driving deer more often than I hunting them from a stand.
+I spent the first decade of my hunting life driving deer more often than I did hunting them from a stand.
 And now, every once in awhile, when my buddies and I are tired of sitting in frigid stands or confining blinds, we gather to make small pushes during the late archery season.
-And the same principles I learned in my youth have served us well when we’re trying to get up-close shots at whitetails through forced movement.
+(Of course, you can do the same with gun if that’s your preference.)
+The same principles I learned in my youth have served us well when we’re trying to get up-close shots at whitetails through forced movement.

 One of the keys to getting deer moving at a reasonable pace past standers is to simply not to push them too hard.
 The most obvious way to pull this off is simply to have the drivers move slowly.
 Try to push whitetails hard now and they will either speed off and present no shot for posters, or they’ll circle back through the drivers, with the same result.
 But if you give a deer a little time to recover from the bump, they’ll walk instead of run past your posters.
 If you’re a driver, shoot for a pace that’s only a tad quicker than still-hunting, and if you bump a deer, stop, kneel, and stay put for a while.
 This gives a fleeing deer time to slow down and analyze whether the thing that spooked them is in hot pursuit.
 Once they realize the predator is not right on their tail, deer typically settle down and make a more measured retreat at an easier pace.